gomex/gomex.me/content/post/o_que_instalar_mac_infra_en.md

  - Website: [https://en.wikipedia.org/wiki/Watch_(Unix)](https://en.wikipedia.org/wiki/Watch_(Unix))
  - Price: Opensource

-If you need to run the same command continuous to refresh the data (.i.e., ps to check process), you should use the watch to don't add too many entries on your shell history and keep it updating until you are free to check something else.
+If you need to run the same command continuously to refresh the data (.i.e., ps to check process), you should use the watch to don't add too many entries on your shell history and keep it updating until you are free to check something else.

 ### .4.5.
 Docker